Prefill checkout properties

 Build a one-page checkout

-When all required fields are prefilled, Paddle skips the first page of checkout.
+If you're using overlay checkout or multi-page inline checkout, Paddle skips the first page of checkout when all required fields are prefilled.
 This means customers land on a screen where all they need to do is enter their payment details, making for a frictionless checkout experience.

-To build a one-page checkout, prefill either required properties or Paddle IDs:
+To build a one-page overlay checkout or jump to the second page on the multi-page inline checkout, prefill either required properties or Paddle IDs:

 Description | HTML attribute | JavaScript property |